 We called in George Papanikolas, Matrix brand ambassador and celebrity colorist, to break down all there is to know about trying platinum blonde hair including how to properly prepare for your appointment and the products you need to maintain your new hue.
 Hint: You’re going to need a lot of purple shampoo.

 Photo Credit: @bumbas.alexandra.

 In the world of professional colorists, the level of experience is just as important as the hair color recipe or the technique.
 For first-time platinum blondes, Papanikolas advises extensive research before booking an appointment.
+Seek out colorists with experience in creating platinum blonde hair while you’re scrolling through Instagram.
 It’s important to put your hair in good hands.

 Wondering what the difference is between a newbie and a professional?
 Those who have more time in the field are likely to know tricks to get your hair lighter and cause less damage.